fayas371/qr-code-maker/README.md

 # qr-code-maker
-create qr code for inputing data
+creating file for the entered data and creating qr code for the inputed data